We're looking for content by and for theatremakers that intersects theatre with...

 *While the majority of our livestreams are produced with organizations who put their own institutional resources toward compensating participants for their time and to provide accessibility features, we do have a limited pool of funds to provide honoraria to support events produced by independent artists who do not have institutional backing, and limited funds to support institutions to provide accessibility features.

 Interested in podcasts?
-We welcome pitches for original series or standalone episodes to be published on HowlRound.
+We welcome submissions for original series or standalone episodes to be published on HowlRound.
 If you have an idea for a theme or topic you want to explore, or people you want to interview, get in touch!

 Like with essays, we pay an honorarium of $400 USD for each episode, knowing that many people are not able to volunteer their perspectives and experience to make this contribution to the commons.